awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-user-managed-domain-lists.md

 1. Provide a name for your domain list, and then enter your domain specifications in the text box, one per line\.

-   If you slide **Switch to bulk upload** to **on**, enter the URI of the Amazon Simple Storage Service bucket where you created a domain list\.
+   If you slide **Switch to bulk upload** to **on**, enter the URI of the Amazon S3 bucket where you created a domain list\.
 This domain list should have one domain name per line\.

 1. Choose **Add domain list**\.
 The **Domain lists** page lists your new domain list\.